-Virtual PE Lesson Plans
+Online PE Lesson Plans

 Gopher, the go-to source for P.E. teachers, has gathered useful blog articles and two at-home lesson plan options for any parents looking to add education to their home learning curriculum: SPARKhome features free, wellness-focused K-12 PE lesson plans (3 weeks of materials for K-2, 3-6, middle school and high school).
 Dynamic PE ASAP has free lesson plans with both in-home and backyard activities that will get kids active STAT.

-For students Carone Learning offers cFitness Academy, an accredited online school specializing in health and fitness for students.
+For students, Carone Learning offers cFitness Academy, an accredited online school specializing in health and fitness for students.

 Looking for movement ideas for the classroom?
 Sanford fit has hundreds of free resources—like brain breaks, lessons, and videos—to help kids make healthy choices inside and outside of the classroom.

-Free PE activity ideas, classroom resources. and physical activity calendars are available for download!
+Free PE activity ideas, classroom resources, and physical activity calendars are available for download!